iterative/mlem.ai/content/docs/command-reference/init.md

 ## Options

-- `-h, --help`: Show this message and exit.
+- `--help`: Show this message and exit.

 ## Examples